Obituary of Clifford D. Wrigglesworth

 Back in the states, he joined the American Legion Posts 735 and 527 to help other veterans returning home.
 Clifford went to school to become a mechanical engineer, and he joined the American Society of Mechanical Engineers and the Society of Automotive Engineers.
 He worked freelance, briefly became a teacher at the ECC Technical School, and even owned a heating and cooling business.

 Clifford was married to his beloved Teresa for 47 years, and together they had 7 children, as well as many grandchildren and great grandchildren.
 His fondest memories were flying, playing horseshoes in his backyard with his neighbor, and vacationing with his family in the summertime at Point Breeze.
 Clifford’s truest passion was playing the piano, music was his life.
 He had been playing since he was 9 years old and played all over Buffalo in weddings, telethons, and on “The Showboat” before it was “The Miss Buffalo.”
 His favorite music to play was showtunes, but he also loved classic big band sounds like the Glenn Miller, Tommy Dorsey, Louie Armstrong, and the Rat Pack.
 He had his own 17-piece orchestra and often rehearsed in his living room so that the songs could be heard all throughout the house.
-His personality and music were so infectious that he was known as the Elvis of his nursing home.To send flowers to the family of Clifford Wrigglesworth, please visit Tribute Store
+His personality and music were so infectious that he was known as the Elvis of his nursing home.To send flowers to the family or plant a tree in memory of Clifford Wrigglesworth, please visit Tribute Store